U.S. cyber attacks on Iranian targets not successful, Iran minister says

-LONDON (Reuters) - U.S. cyber attacks against Iranian targets have not been successful, Iran’s telecoms minister said on Monday, within days of reports that the Pentagon had launched a long-planned cyber attack to disable his country’s rocket launch systems.
+LONDON (Reuters) - U.S. cyber attacks against Iranian targets have not been successful, Iran’s telecoms minister said on Monday, after reports that the Pentagon had launched a long-planned cyber attack to disable his country’s rocket launch systems.

-Tension is running high between longtime foes Iran and the United States after U.S. President Donald Trump on Friday said he called off a military strike to retaliate for Iran’s downing of an unmanned U.S. drone.
+Tension is running high between longtime foes Iran and the United States after U.S. President Donald Trump on Friday said he called off a military strike to retaliate for Iran’s downing of a U.S. drone.

-On Thursday, however, the Pentagon launched a long-planned cyber attack, Yahoo News said, citing former intelligence officials.
-The cyber strike disabled Iranian rocket launch systems, the Washington Post said on Saturday.
+However, Yahoo News reported on Thursday that the United States had launched cyber attacks, even as Trump backed away from a conventional attack.

+The Washington Post said on Saturday that the cyber strikes, which were previously planned, had disabled Iranian rocket launch systems.
+U.S. officials have declined to comment.

-“They try hard, but have not carried out a successful attack,” Mohammad Javad Azari Jahromi, Iran’s minister for information and communications technology, said on social network Twitter.
+“They try hard, but have not carried out a successful attack,” Mohammad Javad Azari Jahromi, Iran’s minister for information and communications technology, said on Twitter.

 “Media asked if the claimed cyber attacks against Iran are true,” he said.
 “Last year we neutralized 33 million attacks with the (national) firewall.”

-Azari Jahromi called attacks on Iranian computer networks “cyber-terrorism”, referring to Stuxnet, the first publicly known example of a virus used to attack industrial machinery, which targeted Iran’s nuclear facilities in November 2007.

-Stuxnet, widely believed to have been developed by the United States and Israel, was discovered in 2010 after it was used to attack a uranium enrichment facility in the Iranian city of Natanz.
+Azari Jahromi called attacks on Iranian computer networks “cyber-terrorism”, referring to Stuxnet, a computer virus widely believed to have been developed by the United States and Israel, which was discovered in 2010 after it was used to attack a uranium enrichment facility in the Iranian city of Natanz.

 The United States has also accused Iran of stepping up cyber attacks.

-Last year, Trump withdrew the United States from a 2015 accord between Iran and world powers that curbed its nuclear program in exchange for easing sanctions.
+Last year, Trump withdrew the United States from a 2015 accord between Iran and world powers that curbed Tehran’s nuclear program in exchange for easing sanctions.
 Relations in the region have worsened significantly since then.

 Trump said on Sunday he was not seeking war with Iran and would be prepared to seek a deal to bolster its flagging economy, an apparent move to defuse tensions.

-An Iranian navy commander on Monday described the shooting down of the U.S. drone as a “firm response” to the United States and warned it could be repeated.
+Trump has suggested that he backed off a military strike against Iran because he was not sure the country’s top leadership had intended to shoot down the drone.
+However, an Iranian commander said Tehran was prepared to do it again.

-“Everyone saw the downing of the unmanned drone,” navy commander Rear Admiral Hossein Khanzadi was quoted as saying by the Tasnim news agency.
+“Everyone saw the downing of the unmanned drone,” navy commander Rear Admiral Hossein Khanzadi was quoted on Sunday as saying by the Tasnim news agency.
 “I can assure you that this firm response can be repeated, and the enemy knows it.”

 Reporting by Bozorgmehr Sharafedin; Editing by Clarence Fernandez, Robert Birsel